-Response: A landscape plan is included as Sheet L2.00 and water consumption categories are noted and shown on Sheet L2.10.
-The proposed site development plan includes street tree plantings, which consist of native vegetation that requires low water usage.
+Response: A landscape plan is included as Sheets L2.00-L2.40 and water consumption categories are included with each of the plant lists, and each of the street trees.
+The proposed site development plan includes street tree and mitigation plantings, which consist of native vegetation that that requires low water usage.
 Individual lot landscaping will be proposed at the time of building permit submittal and will likely include grass and ground coverings.
 These standards are met.

-(.10) Completion of Landscaping.
-The installation of plant materials may be deferred for a period of time specified by the Board or Planning Director acting on an application, in order to avoid hot summer or cold winter periods, or in response to water shortages.
+Completion of Landscaping.
+The installation of plant materials may be deferred for a period of (.10) time specified by the Board or Planning Director acting on an application, in order to avoid hot summer or cold winter periods, or in response to water shortages.
 In these cases, a temporary permit shall be issued, following the same procedures specified in subsection (.07)(C)(3), above, regarding temporary irrigation systems.
 No final Certificate of Occupancy shall be granted until an adequate bond or other security is posted for the completion of the landscaping, and the City is given written authorization to enter the property and install the required landscaping, in the event that the required landscaping has not been installed.
 The form of such written authorization shall be submitted to the City Attorney for review.